Connor-Frazier/Robotics-Sound-Mapping/README.md

 ```terminal
 $ git clone https://github.com/nbock/cs5335-nm.git
 ```
-3. With the ranger connected upload ranger_serial_firmware.ino using Arduino IDE
+3. With the ranger connected upload ranger_serial_firmware.ino using Arduino IDE.
+IF there are errors, make sure board choice is Mega 2560 and the port is selected.
+Typically the port is dev/ttysUSB0 (the number at the end can be different.
+Linux recommended!
+For other operating systems, divers may be needed.
 4. Using the terminal run Make, navigate into brain, use the rg_brain executable for the physical robot and gz_brain executable for the Gazebo robot.
 ```terminal
 $ make